lqgentner/deeprec/README.md

     source .venv/bin/activate

-Now you can install `deepwaters` as editable package.
-This also installs all dependencies for the DeepWaters package as well as running all scripts (data download, preprocessing, and model training).
+Now you can install `deeprec` as editable package.
+This also installs all dependencies for the package itself and for running all scripts (preprocessing and model training).

     pip install -e .

-If you additionally want to run the notebooks used to create the plots of the evaluations, install the optional dependencies with:
+If you want to download the input and model data sets required for model training or want to run the notebooks used for creating the plots, install the optional dependenices with:

+    # For downloading the data sets
+    pip install -e ".[download]"
+    # For running the notebooks
     pip install -e ".[interactive]"